Reiningecho90/chances-discord-bot-public/README.md

 - Downtime start and everything going fine so far (12/1/2021)
 - Downtime end and all planned updates are in place, tested and working properly (12/1/2021)
 - Bot is online on all servers and release notes are published.
 Updating everything else on github side now (12/1/2021)
+- gh-pages updates are live, this finishes off v1.1 releasing (12/1/2021)